-Defined by its breathtaking beauty and serene landscapes, the Ceredigion Coastal Path presents a mesmerizing opportunity for nature lovers and adventure seekers alike.
+Defined by its breathtaking beauty and serene landscapes, the Ceredigion Coastal Path presents a mesmerising opportunity for nature lovers and adventure seekers alike.
 Stretching along the picturesque West Wales coastline, this remarkable trail spans 60 miles from the southern town of Cardigan to the northern town of Ynyslas.
-As you embark on this enchanting journey, you’ll meander through charming villages, rugged cliffs, sandy beaches and lush greenery, immersing yourself in the tranquility of the natural world.
+As you embark on this enchanting journey, you’ll meander through charming villages, rugged cliffs, sandy beaches and lush greenery, immersing yourself in the tranquillity of the natural world.

 Discovering the Villages and Towns Along the Way